A sharp increase in deaths of young Americans aged 10 to 19 years old has experts sounding the alarm bell.

 The opioid crisis is also heavily contributing to the increase in deaths of young Americans just as it is affecting other communities throughout the country.
 Drug overdoses are included in the ‘poisoning’ category and account for 90% of the recorded poisoning deaths among youths.

-There is no easy answer but experts agree our nation’s youth are crying for help, and attention and prevention services are key to reversing these alarming numbers.
+Experts agree our nation’s youth are crying for help, and attention and prevention services are key to reversing these alarming numbers.
 Dr. Thomas Weiser, an associate professor of surgery at Stanford University School of Medicine and a trauma surgeon at Stanford University Medical Center, urged, ‘This disturbing trend should be a wake-up call that mental health services, injury prevention, gun safety and ongoing efforts to improve car and driver safety need support, attention, and financial resources.’

-What can we as a society do to help our youth survive this crisis?
 Here are a few of the ways we can dedicate our time, talents, and resources to help reverse this fatal trend:

 The future of our country is at stake, and it’s up to all of us to answer the cry for help from our nation’s youth.